derrickernestperez/IT-Operations-Homelab/01-Identity-and-Access-Management/08-DNS-Infrastructure/README.md

 ---

-## Step 12 — Validate Name Resolution Using Ping
+## Step 12 — Validate Hostname Resolution Using Ping

-Performed hostname-based ICMP testing.
+Executed ICMP testing using a hostname rather than an IP address.

-The successful resolution of SRV01 demonstrates that DNS services are operating correctly from the client perspective.
+The successful resolution of the hostname demonstrates that DNS services are functioning correctly from a client perspective.

 <p align="center">
 <img src="/01-Identity-and-Access-Management/08-DNS-Infrastructure/Evidence/Screenshots/12-Ping-Name-Resolution-Test.png" width="800">